 Best free training video software

-- Supademo: Scales onboarding through an interactive product demonstration video that employees explore at their own pace, supporting team workspaces, custom branding, and analytics for tracking onboarding completion.
+- Supademo: Scales onboarding through interactive product walkthroughs that employees explore at their own pace, with team workspaces, custom branding, and step-level analytics.

 How to create a training video using software?